Loader

 •Be patient with them and understand that they may not be able to communicate like they used to.
 Try not to get frustrated and remember that they are still the same person despite the changes in their cognition.

 There are a few things that you can do daily to help with dementia care.
 Use short sentences and plain language when communicating.
 It is also essential to be patient and understand that the person may not be able to process information as quickly as they used to.
 Finally, try to create a calm and positive environment.
 This means avoiding loud noises and bright lights and focusing on soft music and gentle light sources.
+Following these strategies for everyday dementia care can provide support to your loved ones.

 How Antara Memory Care Homes can help